 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows were noted to be of UPVC and timber double glazed design, whilst the access door was noted to be of UPVC double glazed design.
+Windows were noted to be of UPVC double glazed design, whilst the access door to the flat was noted to be of timber design.

 External decorations Visually inspected.
-UPVC fascia boarding and painted.
+Painted.
 Conservatories / porches Visually inspected.
-None. , Communal areas Circulation areas visually inspected.
 None.
+Communal areas Circulation areas visually inspected.
+Communal access stairwell, passenger lift and usual retirement complex facilities.
 Garages and permanent outbuildings Visually inspected.
 None.
 Outside areas and boundaries Visually inspected.
-The subjects benefit from a section of private garden ground to the rear elevation.
+The subjects have access to communal external garden ground areas including residents parking.
 Ceilings Visually inspected from floor level.
-Ceilings appear to be of lath and plaster and plasterboard construction with painted finishes.
+Ceilings were noted to be of plasterboard construction with painted finishes.
+Artex finishes also noted.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls were noted to be of solid and stud construction with papered and/or painted finishes.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted, Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Internal walls were noted to be of stud plasterboard mitorial walls word floted to be of stud plasterboard construction with papered and/or painted finishes.

+Surfaces of exposed floors were visually inspected.
+Floors including sub floors No carpets or floor coverings were lifted, Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring was noted to be of timber construction with fitted floor coverings throughout.
+Flooring was noted to be of solid construction with fitted floor coverings throughout.
 No access gained to any subfloor area at the time of our inspection and our overall inspection of the flooring was restricted due to fitted floor coverings.
 Built-in cupboards were looked into but no stored Internal joinery and kitchen fittings items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of timber design.
+Internal doors are of timber design, some glazed.
 Facings and skirtings are of painted moulded design, and the kitchen is equipped with a range of wall and base units.
 Visually inspected.
 Chimney breasts and fireplaces No testing of the flues or fittings was carried out.
-Removed.
+None.
 Internal decorations Visually inspected.
 Walls papered and/or painted, and woodwork generally painted.
-Shower room walls are tiled.
+Internal wet room walls are lined with tiles and/or splashback boarding.
+Cellars Visually inspected.
+None.